The Optics Laboratory

 Aerosols: Pollution, Climate Drivers, or just Dust?

-View them up close with NSOM, far away with lidar, or find out the proper way to measure the index of refraction of these often complex entities.
+View them, far away with lidar, up close with NSOM, study their scattering, or find out the proper way to measure the index of refraction of these often complex entities.

-We have pushed the nanoplasmonics field for Raman into the deep UV using a resonant bowtie antenna.
+We have pushed the nanoplasmonics field for Raman into the deep UV using a resonant bowtie antenna, and understood the effects of real particle non-idealities on plasmonics.

 UCNP plasmonics: A Great Combination